MatthewBareno/poplar-septoria-GWAS/README.md

 `samtools index FILTERED.bam`

-and reran step 8 and got a successful vcf file!
+and reran step 8 and got a vcf file!

 .

-The vcf file is not formatted correctly. i suspect this is due to the java AddOrReplaceReadGroup function not actually adding a read group, but creating a separate read group file.
-I then tried to merge the read group file (.sam format) with the original sam by
+The vcf file is not formatted correctly
+. i suspect this is due to the java AddOrReplaceReadGroup function not actually adding a read group, but creating a separate read group file.
+I then tried to merge the read group file (.sam format) with the original sam by using [merge](http://www.htslib.org/doc/samtools-merge.html)

 `samtools merge -n ORIGINAL.sam -r READGROUP.sam -o Nisk1actual.sam`